SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/edit-fedex-shipping-account.md

   robots: index
 ---
 Unlike other carriers, FedEx does not have the standard shipping account screens, instead of a single screen, it provides you with a form consisting of multiple tabs or stages.
 Each tabs holds a set of multiple fields that you must fill in order to proceed to the next stage.

+To edit a FedEx <Glossary>shipping account</Glossary> in SAPIENT, follow the steps as explained in the following procedure.